11nonali23/tracenet/README.md

 # Tracenet
-This network has 2 orgs and 1 orderer.
+An Hyperledger Fabric network.
+It has 2 orgs and 1 orderer.
 For the certificates generation I used cryptogen, since it's a testing network.
 Each peer has a couchdb instance.